Get the best Swedish krona buyback rate by comparing currency buyback deals from the UK's top foreign exchange providers

 Use our store finder to search for your nearest currency exchange, then simply take your Swedish kronor to the store to sell over the counter.
 You'll save on postage fees, but availability varies by location and you'll have fewer deals to choose from compared to selling by post.

-Currency Online Group are offering the best Swedish krona buyback rate right now at 13.8176.
+The Currency Club are offering the best Swedish krona buyback rate right now at 14.0491.
 At this rate, 1 Swedish krona is worth £0.07.
-You'll need to place your order online to get this rate which is based on a comparison of 4 foreign exchange companies and assumes you were selling 3000 Swedish kronor by post.
+You'll need to place your order online to get this rate which is based on a comparison of 5 foreign exchange companies and assumes you were selling 3000 Swedish kronor by post.

 It can be difficult to exchange leftover Swedish krona coins.
 Banks and foreign exchange companies don't generally accept coins because they're expensive to process and transport, so your options for exchanging any leftover shrapnel back into pounds can be limited: